if (paramFromGet('mark') == 'mark') { ?> } ?>

 The intimate group setting ensures a personalised and immersive experience, allowing you to connect with these remarkable animals while learning about their importance to Tasmania’s ecosystem.

-Your accommodation: Vibe Hotel Hobart
+Your accommodation: Hotel Grand Chancellor Hobart

 Begin with the Tasman Island Cruise, a spectacular boat tour that takes you along the dramatic coastline of the Tasman Peninsula.
 Marvel at towering sea cliffs, hidden sea caves, and spot a variety of marine life, including seals, dolphins, and seabirds, all while learning about the region’s fascinating geology and wildlife from your expert guide.
 Afterwards, head to the Tasmanian Devil Unzoo, where you’ll get up close to the iconic Tasmanian devils and learn about conservation efforts to protect these unique creatures.
 Interact with other native wildlife, including kangaroos and birds of prey, in a natural, open-air setting.
 To round off your day, enjoy a delicious lunch featuring fresh, locally sourced Tasmanian produce, offering a true taste of the island.

-Your accommodation: Vibe Hotel Hobart
+Your accommodation: Hotel Grand Chancellor Hobart

 Discover the remarkable artistry of "The Wall in the Wilderness," an awe-inspiring wooden sculpture that stretches for 100 meters.
 Located in Tasmania's serene highlands, this breathtaking work of art is a tribute to the pioneers who shaped the region's history.
 Created by renowned artist Greg Duncan, "The Wall" intricately details the life and times of Tasmania's Central Highlands, carved entirely from Huon pine, a timber native to the area.
 As you walk along this magnificent wall, you'll be captivated by the sheer craftsmanship and the depth of emotion conveyed through the intricate carvings.
 The detailed reliefs depict scenes from the region's past, including its wildlife, workers, and the natural environment, making it a must-see for art lovers and history enthusiasts alike.
 A visit to "The Wall in the Wilderness" offers a unique opportunity to reflect on Tasmania’s rich heritage and the indomitable spirit of its people.
 This suggested activity provides a perfect blend of culture, history, and artistry, set against the backdrop of Tasmania's stunning natural beauty.
 Self Guided tours are offered at The Wall in the Wilderness.